hadley/adv-r/Expressions.md

 #### An interesting use of `call()`

 One interesting use of call lies inside the `mode<-` function which is an alternative way to change the mode of a vector.
-The important part of the function is extracted in to the `mode2<-` function below.
+The important part of the function is extracted in the `mode2<-` function below.

 ```R
 `mode2<-` <- function (x, value) {